cosmos/ibc/spec/ics-025-handler-interface/README.md

 The returned identifier will be the same as that sent by the timeout handler `timeoutPacket`, so it can be used by the sending module to associate a specific action with a specific packet timeout.

+The default IBC relayer module will allow external calls to `sendPacket`.

 ```typescript
 function sendPacket(packet: Packet) {
   // defined in ICS 4